mhaugrud/msumcspy/_sources/Functions/functions.rst

 .. admonition:: Fix the error ...

-   In line 18, the parameters are in the wrong order so correct this.
+   The error message leads you to believe the problem is in line 6 of the function.
+This is where the Python interpreter discovers the error.
+However, the real mistake is in line 18.
+So correct line 18.

 .. warning::